-Canon 550D versus Nikon D3400
+Canon 550D vs Nikon D3400

-The Canon EOS 550D (called Canon XS in some regions) and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2010 and August 2016.
+The Canon EOS 550D (called Canon T2i in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2010 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat smaller (4 percent) than the Canon 550D.
 Moreover, the D3400 is markedly lighter (16 percent) than the 550D.
 In this context, it is worth noting that neither the 550D nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (550D) and the Nikon Lens Catalog (D3400).